 The N23 reference point resides between the Network Data Analytics (NWDA) and the PCF.
 The N23 reference point, enables the PCF to subscribe to and be notified on network status analytics e.g. congestion information for a specific slice.

 Editor's note: The actual parameter notified to the PCF is FFS

+A.2.2.7 Rx reference point

+The Rx reference point resides between the IMS and the PCF.

+The Rx reference point enables transport of application level session information from IMS to PCF.

+The Rx reference point enables the IMS to get information about IP-CAN session events.

+Editor's note: The enhancement of the Rx interface supporting 5G feature is FFS